Why study Outdoor Studies and Tourism at MC?

 Hometown: Birmingham, Ala.

-Double-majoring in Outdoor Studies and Tourism and Child Development and Learning, Roland is considering a career directing summer camps or teaching physical education, but he’s open to other outdoor career opportunities.
+Adding the Child Development and Learning majort to his outdoor studies, Roland is considering a career directing summer camps or teaching physical education, but he’s open to other outdoor career opportunities.
 As a Mountain Challenge Fellow, he earns tuition dollars in exchange for work with the on-campus outdoor adventure and teambuilding program.
 “Working with Mountain Challenge is a great way for me to develop my skills as a facilitator while gaining practical experience,” he said.
 “My classes have a similar value – all placing focus on practice and issues that I’ll encounter in the future.”

 Outcomes of Recent Grads